GE

 Bestinvest pays 2.98% AER (as of 29 December 2025) on all cash balances, across ISAs, SIPPs and Investment Accounts.
 AJ Bell pays 1.75% AER on ISA and Lifetime ISA cash (since 1 February 2026).
 SIPP cash earns 2.05% up to £100,000 and 2.40% above it.

-The Bank of England base rate has sat at 3.75% since the 18 December 2025 MPC meeting.
+The Bank of England base rate has sat at 3.75% since the 18 December 2025 MPC meeting — 189 days and counting.
 Bestinvest's 2.98% is 0.77 points below base.
 AJ Bell's 1.75% on ISA cash is 2.00 points below base.
+That spread is unusually wide.
+Most platforms sit somewhere in the middle.

 For an investor between decisions with £20,000 of cash in their ISA, the gap is £596 vs £350 — £246 a year.
 For a pensioner running a £100,000 ISA with a heavy cash allocation for sequence-risk reasons, the gap is £2,980 vs £1,750 — £1,230 a year.
 That is larger than the entire platform-fee bill at most portfolio sizes.